lgvo/restful-express/README.md

 ```

 ### Using Promises to avoid Callback Hell

-You can use [express-promise-wrapper](https://github.com/lgvo/express-promise-wrapper) and all methods of your methods of your endpoints can return a promise.
+You can use [express-promise-wrapper](https://github.com/lgvo/express-promise-wrapper) and all methods of endpoints can return a promise.
+It will call the "next" callback passing any any error catch by the promise.

 ```javascript
 import {get, post, put, del, endPoint, process, useWrapper} from 'restful-express';